okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 * **Visual:** The Okta Sign-In Widget could appear briefly to end users during the transition, interrupting the custom branded experience.

 * **Programmatic:** Non-user (or back-end) authentication flows receive an `HTTP 200 OK` response with a body, instead of an `HTTP 302 Found` redirect status response.
-As a result, back-end coding doesn’t detect the status response and the JavaScript method performs the redirect.
+As a result, back-end coding doesn't detect the status response and the JavaScript method performs the redirect.

 **Resolve the visual impact**